spring-projects/spring-integration-aws/README.md

         .build();
 ````

-Where you should specify the port on which you have ran the Dynalite service.
+where you should specify the port on which you have ran the Dynalite service.
-Also you can use for you testing purpose a [Local Stack][] library.
+Also, you can use for you testing purpose a [Local Stack][] library.

 Starting with _version 2.0_, the `DynamoDbMetadataStore` can be configured with the `timeToLive` option to enable the [DynamoDB TTL][] feature.
 The `TTL` attribute is added to each item with the value based on the sum of current time and provided `timeToLive` in seconds.
-If the provided `timeToLive` value is non-positive, the TTL functionality is disable on the table.
+If the provided `timeToLive` value is non-positive, the TTL functionality is disabled on the table.

 ## Amazon Kinesis